Knot contact homology as a planar limit of Chern-Simons theory: Comparison with knot contact homology

 If, instead of a knot, we consider a link $L=L_1\cup \cdots \cup L_r$ with multiple components, then the results of the paper continue with minor changes.
 Let us list here the changes that need to be made to carry this out in the case of links to compare with the knot contact homology defined for links in \cite[Appendix]{ngTopologicalIntroduction2014}. \begin{enumerate}[wide] \item The definition of $\ourab{L}$ remains unchanged, but we can now independently choose the label $m_i$ on the different components, which we number in order from left to right in terms of where we encounter their leftmost strand.
 Thus, the vector space $\ourab{L}$ is now a module over the ring $\Laur{r}$. \item We now add the correct number of twists to produce the zero-framing of each component on the leftmost strand lying in that component, just above the braid as before. \item We now define the integer $d(i)$ to be the smallest non-negative integer such that $\beta^{d(i)}(i)$ is the leftmost strand of its component, and we define the automorphism $\Psi$ by

-\item With this modification, the relations \crefrange{ourCH1}{ourCH3} hold for the diagonal matrix $\boldsymbol{\Lambda}'$ whose entries are $1$ except for those corresponding to the leftmost strand of each component, which are $\ourlambda_i^{-1}\ourmu^{2\wri(L_i)}(-g)^{\wri(L_i)}$, where $\wri(L_i)$ is the writhe of the diagram of $L_i$ obtained by forgetting all other components. \item The map $Y\colon \ourab{L}\to \ngab{L}$ is well-defined by the same arguments as in \cref{lem:Z-isomorphism}. \end{enumerate} Unfortunately, the map $Y$ is not manifestly surjective.
+\item With this modification, the relations \crefrange{ourCH1}{ourCH3} hold for the diagonal matrix $\boldsymbol{\Lambda}'$ whose entries are $1$ except for those corresponding to the leftmost strand of each component, which are $\ourlambda_i^{-1}\ourmu_i^{-2\wri(L_i)}(-g)^{\wri(L_i)}$, where $\wri(L_i)$ is the writhe of the diagram of $L_i$ obtained by forgetting all other components. \item The map $Y\colon \ourab{L}\to \ngab{L}$ is well-defined by the same arguments as in \cref{lem:Z-isomorphism}. \end{enumerate} Unfortunately, the map $Y$ is not manifestly surjective.
 For each component $L_i$, we let $k_i$ be the number of light strands beginning on the $i$th component minus the number of strands ending on it.
 The vector space $\ngab{L}$ is graded by $\Z^r$, where the grading of a diagram is $(k_1,\dots, k_r)$.
 Since $\sum k_i=0$, this grading is trivial if $r=1$, but for $r>1$, it is not clear to us whether it is trivial.
 Thus, applying the same arguments again shows that: \begin{theorem} The map $Y\colon \ourab{L} \to \ngab{L}$ is an isomorphism to the degree $0$ subspace of $\ngab{L}$. \end{theorem}

-\begin{remark} It has been noted previously that the spectrum of $\ngab{L}$ can have dimension which is too large for a link; for example, \cite[\S 4.4]{gaoAugmentationsSheaves2021} describes a 4-dimensional component for the 3-component unlink.
-It would be interesting to consider whether this degree 0 subspace points the way to a better definition for links which has the expected dimension. \end{remark}
+\begin{remark} It has been noted previously that the spectrum of $\ngab{L}$ can have dimension that is too large for a link; for example, \cite[\S 4.4]{gaoAugmentationsSheaves2021} describes a 4-dimensional component for the 3-component unlink.
+It would be interesting to consider whether this degree 0 subspace points the way to a better definition for links that has the expected dimension. \end{remark}